ccj99/SAFARI/README.md

 ## Ranking dataset

-The test ranking datasets in the experiments, which are extracted from the [Sushi dataset](http://www.kamishima.net/sushi/) and [Jester dataset](http://goldberg.berkeley.edu/jester-data/).
+The test ranking datasets are extracted from the [Sushi dataset](http://www.kamishima.net/sushi/) and [Jester dataset](http://goldberg.berkeley.edu/jester-data/).
 The path of these ranking datasets is:
 ```bash
 ./SAFARI_code/dataset
 ```